ynkt/enum/README.md

 # Why

-I created this library for simplify describing the behavior of enumerators and using Enum in many situations.
+I created this library to allow Enum to be used in many situations.

 This library has the following advantages:
 * Multiple values can be declared per enumerator
-* Enumerators can be declared from various data sources, such as class constant, DB, or configuration file
+* You can declare Enum from various data sources, such as class constant, DB, or configuration file

 # Requirements